department-of-veterans-affairs/vets-website/va-gov/pages/disability/upload-supporting-evidence.md

 ### Disability Benefits Questionnaires (DBQs)

-You can help speed up your claim by using disability benefits questionnaires (DBQs).
+You can help speed up your claim by using Disability Benefits Questionnaires (DBQs).
 These forms ask for specific information we need to determine a disability rating for different medical conditions.
-By asking your VA or non-VA community health care provider fill out one or more DBQs, you can help to make sure that our ratings specialists have exactly what they need to make a decision on your claim.
+You can help to make sure that our ratings specialists have exactly what they need to make a decision on your claim by asking your VA or non-VA community health care provider to fill out one or more DBQs.

 You can search for DBQs to download by form name or by symptom. <br>
 [Find VA DBQs to take to your health care provider](https://www.benefits.va.gov/compensation/dbq_disabilityexams.asp).